National Highway Traffic Safety Administration: Fuel economy

-CAFE Regulations
+CAFE regulations

-NHTSA also administers the Corporate Average Fuel Economy (CAFE), which is intended to incentivize the production of fuel-efficient vehicles by dint of fuel economy requirements measured against the sales-weighted harmonic average of each manufacturer's range of vehicles.
+NHTSA administers the Corporate Average Fuel Economy (CAFE), which is intended to incentivize the production of fuel-efficient vehicles by dint of fuel economy requirements measured against the sales-weighted harmonic average of each manufacturer's range of vehicles.
 Many governments outside North America promote fuel economy by heavily taxing motor fuel and/or by including a vehicle's weight, engine size, or fuel economy in calculating vehicle registration taxes (road tax).

-Performance

-Information about manufacturers' CAFE performance and compliance beginning with the 2011 model year can be found on the NHTSA website, their Public Information Center, for both the light-duty and heavy-duty vehicle program.
-As of 2022, for model years 2005–2010 information can be found on the NHTSA website as Summary of Fuel Economy Performance, 15 December 2014.

-Aerodynamics brings change to NHTSA

-Automakers faced an inherent conflict between NHTSA's stringent headlight legislation, which mandated unaerodynamic sealed-beam headlights, and the Corporate Average Fuel Economy standard, which effectively mandated that automakers develop ways to improve the ability of the car to cleave the air.
-As a result, in the early 1980s, automakers lobbied for a modification of the mandate for fixed shape sealed-beam headlamps.

-NHTSA adopted Ford's proposal for low-cost aerodynamic headlamps with polycarbonate lenses and transverse-filament bulbs.
-The minimum allowed performance and materials durability requirements of this new headlamp system are lower than those of the previous sealed beam system.

-For the 1984 model year, Ford introduced the Lincoln Mark VII, the first car since 1939 to be sold in the U.S. market with architectural headlamps as part of its aerodynamic design.
-These composite headlamps, when new to the American market, were commonly but improperly referred to as "Euro" headlamps, since aerodynamic headlamps were already common in Europe.
-Though conceptually similar to European headlamps with nonstandardized shape and replaceable-bulb construction, these headlamps conform to the SAE headlamp design standards contained in the U.S. Federal Motor Vehicle Safety Standard 108, and not to the international safety standards used worldwide outside North America.

 NCAP

-United States has been the first country/region to have a NCAP program before being copied by other regional, European, American, Asiatic, Oceanic or global NCAP programs.
-This makes New Car Assessment Program can be colloquial and design either US NCAP or generic NCAP.

 In 1979, NHTSA created the/a New Car Assessment Program (NCAP) in response to Title II of the Motor Vehicle Information and Cost Savings Act of 1972, to encourage manufacturers to build safer vehicles and consumers to buy them.
 Since that time, the agency has improved the program by adding rating programs, facilitating access to test results, and revising the format of the information to make it easier for consumers to understand.
 NHTSA asserts the program has influenced manufacturers to build vehicles that consistently achieve high ratings.

+The United States was the first country/region to have an NCAP program, which was then copied by other NCAP programs.